glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

-## Are you going to publish this for my favorite Linux distribution? {are-you-going-to-publish-this-for-my-favorite-linux-distribution}
+## Are you going to publish this for my favorite Linux distribution? {#are-you-going-to-publish-this-for-my-favorite-linux-distribution}
 You can see all the Linux installation methods we are aware of for Glimpse Image Editor on [our downloads page](/downloads/).

 We directly support a [Flatpak on Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse), and we plan to publish our own AppImage very soon.